-- 1. Loosen the eight captive screws (M2.5x6) that secure the base cover to the palm-rest assembly. - 2.
-Using a plastic scribe, pry open the base cover from the recesses near the hinges. - 3.
-Lift the base cover off the palm-rest assembly.
+- 1. Loosen the eight captive screws that secure the base cover to the palm-rest assembly. - 2.
+Starting from the top edge, use a plastic scribe to pry the base cover and release it from all sides of the palm rest assembly.

+3. Lift the base cover off the palm-rest assembly.

 NOTE: Ensure that your computer is in Service Mode.
 If your computer is unable to enter Service Mode, disconnect the battery cable from the system board.
-To disconnect the battery cable, follow step 4 to step 6.
+To disconnect the battery cable, follow step 4 to step 5.

-- 4. Disconnect the battery cable from the system board. - 5.
-Peel the tape that secures the battery cable to the battery. - 6.
+- 4. Using the pull tab, disconnect the battery cable from the connector (BATTERY) on the system board. - 5.
 Press and hold the power button for five seconds to ground the computer and drain the flea power.